Darkxzie/Nueral-Network-From-Scratch/README.md

 ## Project Summary

-This project focuses on solving a multi-class classification problem to predict an individual’s obesity level based on lifestyle, health, and demographic features.
-It demonstrates a thorough application of ensemble learning techniques and also explores neural networks built from first principles.
+This project focuses on solving a multi-class classification problem to predict an individual’s obesity level based on lifestyle, health, and demographic features & also how to build a Nueral Network from scratch without the use of tensorflow or any libraries.

 ## Notebooks